OniDaito/S9Lab/_posts/2010-09-19-how-leaky-is-your-country.markdown

 ---
 layout: post
 title: How Leaky is your Country?
+tags: server hacking programming
+introtext: Or rather, how much hammering can your server actually take?
+That is probably closer to the mark!
+I made the mistake of putting wikileaks in the URL.
+After wikileaks got hold of it, my server was absolutely hammered and as I hadn't managed to get it setup properly, it died rather quickly.
+It still seems up now though *touch wood*, after the initial rush has worn off.
+strapline: Promoting wikileaks with an interesting graphic
 ---

 ![leaky](http://3.bp.blogspot.com/_WNXP2eEZSdg/TJYfJfElNCI/AAAAAAAAAuY/WNiKkaDsyNQ/s1600/wikileaksleaky.png)

+<div class="clearfix"></div>

 Or rather, how much hammering can your server actually take?
 That is probably closer to the mark!
 I made the mistake of putting wikileaks in the URL.
 After wikileaks got hold of it, my server was absolutely hammered and as I hadn't managed to get it setup properly, it died rather quickly.
 It still seems up now though *touch wood*, after the initial rush has worn off.